AT40 = 57.1% of stocks are trading above their respective 40-day moving averages (DMAs)

 Be careful out there!

-Full disclosure: long SPY puts, long UVXY calls, long AMD puts, long FIT calls, long DKS and short call, short USD/MXY, net long U.S. dollar, long FL shares and put and short call spread
+Full disclosure: long SPY puts, long AMD puts, long AUD/JPY, long FB puts, long EXAS call spread; long TSLA shares, call spread, and put spread

 *Charting notes: FreeStockCharts.com stock prices are not adjusted for dividends.
 TradingView.com charts for currencies use Tokyo time as the start of the forex trading day.
 FreeStockCharts.com currency charts are based on Eastern U.S. time to define the trading day.